 - What is the difference in price between The Level and the competitive product I’m looking at?

 - What is the quality of the two products?
 Am I getting more product quality for the extra price of The Level?

 - What is the reputation of the company?
 Do they care about their customers?
 Do they care about this product?
 Will they be around next year?

 Personally, I’m a fan of the middle-of-the-road approach.
-I don’t need luxury, but I also know that buying cheap oftentimes means buying repeatedly.
-I’d rather spend a bit more upfront to get a quality product that is going to last than one that will need replacement or repairs.
+I don’t need luxury, but I also know that buying cheap oftentimes means buying multiple over time.
+I’d rather spend a bit more upfront to get a quality product that is going to last than one that will soon need replacement or repairs.

 I can’t speak for everyone, but for me, The Level is a worthwhile investment.
 Yes, it makes me cringe a bit to think of buying something so simple for so much but if I divide the cost by the number of days I’ll use it this year it becomes much more reasonable.
 How many days do we work in a year?
 Lets say 240.
 Now we are talking about paying $1.20 per working day for this convenience if we purchase the lower end Level.
 If we purchase the highest? $1.62/day.
 Pretty reasonable for a product that will probably last years.